kartashofs/kartashofs/README.md

-## Interested in people's minds, AI and tech in general.
+## Interested in people's minds, AI.
 ### Take a look at my works.
-Currently focused on DL, research, mathematics.